muzungu-av/HaltenSlider/README.md

 Halten Slider is a customizable slider component built with React and React Spring.

+## Dependencies

+React-Spring is a library for creating animations in React.
+It provides powerful and flexible tools for implementing animations with smooth transitions and reactive changes.

 ## Installation

 To install the component, run: